ArashPartow/bitmap/readme.md

 ----

 #### Simple Example 3
-The following example will render the Mandelbrot set fractal and save the generated bitmap as 'mandelbrot_set.bmp'.
+The following example will render the Mandelbrot set fractal and save the generated bitmap as *'mandelbrot_set.bmp'*.

 ```c++
 #include <cmath>